kushalmangtani/data-engineering-challenge/README.md

 Output
 -------

-It should generate a "data.csv" in current dir, create a "gaussian_dist_table" in "dataset.db" in sqllite.
+It should generate a "data.csv" in current dir, create a "gaussian_dist_table" in "dataset.db" in sqlite.
 The table will have all the entries of the csv file.
 Tested only with sqlite.

 Verify